imartinezl/madrid-challenge/README.md

-# Open Data Challenge - Optimization of glass recollection in Madrid Central
+# Madrid Open Data Challenge

 This repo contains the code for an open data challenge promoted by [Kopuru](http://kopuru.com/).